Kyle Adams (footballer): Houston Dynamo

 On 25 January 2020, Adams signed with the Houston Dynamo.
 He was loaned back to RGVFC in 2020, where he made 9 appearances in a shortened season due to the COVID-19 pandemic.
 His contract option was declined by Houston following their 2020 season.

 Real Monarchs

 On 8 January 2021, Adams joined USL Championship side Real Monarchs.

 San Diego Loyal

 On 5 January 2022, Adams moved again within the USL Championship, joining San Diego Loyal.

+Louisville City

+On 27 July 2023, Adams was transferred to Louisville City in the USL Championship for an undisclosed fee.